 There’s nothing more important than a successful launch day - if a customer has a poor first experience, they won’t be rushing back for their second.
 And the best way to guarantee everything goes to plan is preparation.

-Our operations consultants use a comprehensive methodology we call operational readiness, activation and transition (ORAT), working alongside your people, processes and assets to ensure successful business outcomes.
+Our Advisory services use a comprehensive methodology we call operational readiness activation and transition (ORAT), working alongside your people, processes and assets to ensure successful business outcomes.
 The result?
-Everything runs smoothly from day one - as it did when Heathrow’s new Terminal 2 opened in June 2014.
+Everything runs smoothly from day one - as it did when Heathrow's new Terminal 2 opened in June 2014.